-It is a family obligation to supply information, documentation, and certification as needed for the GGHA to fulfill its responsibilities. appointments and sets deadlines in order to obtain the required information.
+It is a family obligation to supply information, documentation, and certification as needed for the GGHA to fulfill its responsibilities.
+The GGHA schedules appointments and sets deadlines in order to obtain the required information.
 The obligations also require that the family allow the GGHA to inspect the unit, and appointments are made for this purpose.